Environmental Molecular Science & Technology

 This foundation encompasses research topics that include current molecular approaches to study biodiversity, bioremediation, food chains, discovery of drugs and enzymes from marine microbes and macoorganisms, sustainable aquaculture, biofuels, biogeochemistry of carbon cycling, and genomics/metabolomics or marine organisms.
 An entrepreneurship program is available for translation of scientific research into start-up business through development of business plans and formation of biotechnology start up companies.

-- Two Introductory Science courses
+- 2 Introductory science courses

-- Two Advanced Science courses
+- 2 Advanced science courses

-- Two Quantitative courses
+- 2 Quantitative courses

 Courses & Other Requirements (M.S. & Ph.D)

 - MEES609A - Applied Environmental Science (*required)

 - Elective courses approved by the student's advisory committee

 Note: Students seeking a M.S. degree must take a minimum of 30 credits with 24 credits of course work and 6 credits of graduate research.
 Of the 24 course credits, 12 of them must be at the 600 level or higher.

 Students seeking a Ph.D. must complete a minimum of 36 credits, with at least 24 credits of course work and 12 credits of dissertation research.
 At least twelve credits of course work must be at the 600 level or above.

 For information regarding faculty members who are associated with Environment and Society, see the link below.